LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 ##################
-Function Callbacks
+Function callbacks
 ##################

 For input file types that support functions, e.g., Lua, functions can also be read from the input file into a ``std::function``, the wrapper for callables provided by the C++ standard library.

-Defining And Storing
+Defining and storing
 --------------------

 This is accomplished by calling ``addFunction`` on an Inlet or Container object.